Noah3141/test-project/README.md

 I know "more code is not necessarily better"!

 I have labeled fields and methods in a redundant manner to make consuming the library easier.

+I tried 2 other ways of approaching the actual determination of the next scheduled time.
+First I tried to do it straight through JS/TS syntax for Date creation:

+`new Date(year, month, day, hour, minute)` , where the values are determined through comparing "now" with the next lowest not yet passed possibility which passes the `TimeConditions`.
+This is a more complex approach than it seems.
+I also thought of converting everything all over the place into minutes, and doing a kind of matrix multiplication of a minute possibility-schedule across hours/days/months, making a great long array of times, sorting, and picking the next above "now".
+That has problems too.

+I ended up choosing to emphasize checking a _proposed_ time as either valid or not, rather than generate a valid time directly.
+This meant I had to do a fairly unideal progressive incrementing, where it checks thousands of proposed times until it gets the first valid one.
+While this brute force method isn't ideal, it is amenable to some optimizations, and can be extending into alternative solutions that target time proposals.
+It is mostly slowed down by the presence of implausible or unfortunate time criteria, such as Job 20 (ID:19): "50 1 1-6,8-31 \* 7".
+The way I've arranged the program allows for the insertion of ways to detect criteria that are likely to push the next scheduled date out very far (such as _both_ an interval for DOM and a value for DOW), and address these combinations in targeted ways.

 ## Interpretation of chrontab syntax: